A Schatten-$q$ Low-rank Matrix Perturbation Analysis via Perturbation Projection Error Bound: Proof of Theorem

 \section{Proof of Theorem \ref{th: low rank matrix reconstruction}}

-We first introduce the following Theorem \ref{th:SVD-projection}, which quantifies the projection error $\|P_{\widehat{\U}_\perp}\A\|_q$ (or $\|\A P_{\widehat{\V}_\perp}\|_q$) under the perturbation model.
-This result plays a crucial role in the proof of Theorem \ref{th: low rank matrix reconstruction} and may also be of independent interest. \begin{Theorem}[A perturbation projection error bound] Suppose $\B = \A + \Z$ for some rank-$r$ matrix $\A$ and perturbation matrix $\Z$.
+The roadmap of the proof of Theorem \ref{th: low rank matrix reconstruction} is the following.
+We first introduce Theorem \ref{th:SVD-projection}, which quantifies the projection error, $\|P_{\widehat{\U}_\perp}\A\|_q$ and $\|\A P_{\widehat{\V}_\perp}\|_q$, under the perturbation model.
+This result plays a crucial role in the proof of Theorem \ref{th: low rank matrix reconstruction} and may also be of independent interest.
+Next, we present Lemma \ref{lm:partition-l_q-norm} with proof and then give the proof for Theorem \ref{th: low rank matrix reconstruction}.
+Since the proof of Theorem \ref{th:SVD-projection} is relatively long, we present its full proof and discussions in Section \ref{sec: proof-of-th2}. \begin{Theorem}[A perturbation projection error bound] Suppose $\B = \A + \Z$ for some rank-$r$ matrix $\A$ and perturbation matrix $\Z$.
 Then for any $q \in [1, \infty]$,

 \end{Theorem}

 Next, the following Lemma \ref{lm:partition-l_q-norm} characterizes the Schatten-$q$ norm of matrix orthogonal projections. \begin{Lemma} Suppose $\A,\B\in \mathbb{R}^{m\times n}$, $\U\in \mathbb{O}_{m, r}$, $q\geq 1$.
 Then,